-LABEL DESCRIPTION Cancel Click Cancel to reset the fields to your previous configuration.
-Clear Click Clear to clear the fields to the factory defaults.
+LABEL DESCRIPTION Clear Click Clear to clear the fields to the factory defaults.

 7.2.3 Viewing and Editing VLAN Settings

 To view a summary of the VLAN configuration, scroll down to the summary table at the bottom of the Static VLAN screen.